Boer223/ipgdri/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
      - Principal Scientist
+     - Genomics
+     - Disease Resistance
+     - Support Staff

-    - Researchers
+#    - Researchers
-    - Postdoctoral Associates
+#    - Postdoctoral Associates
-    - Ph.D.
+#    - Ph.D.
 Candidates
-    - M.Sc.
+#    - M.Sc.
 Candidates
-    - Alumnis
+#    - Alumnis
 design:
-  show_interests: false
+  show_interests: true
   show_role: true
   show_social: true
 ---